xoNelz/Soccermatics/course/source/index.rst

 =======================

-This course is the most comprehensive education available on how to work with football data, and understanding the game using mathematics, statistics and machine learning.
+This course is the most comprehensive education available on how to work with football data.
+We will learn how to understand the game using mathematics, statistics and machine learning.

 It is taught by Soccermatics author David Sumpter, with guest lectures from world-leading practitioners and researchers working with data in football.
 It offers the technical skills you need to get a job as a data scientist at a football club or in the football industry.